syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Function-Reference-Section.md

 mean is the arithmetic mean of the distribution.

-standardDeviation is the standard deviation of the distribution.
+standard_deviation is the standard deviation of the distribution.

 cumulative is a logical value that determines the form of the function.
 If cumulative is True, NORMDIST returns the cumulative distribution function; if False, it returns the probability mass function.